thh32/Lipase_reclassification/README.md

 - Python
 - ClustalW

+### Easy set-up
+Running the code yourself can be done by following these comands;
+- First, install Conda for python 2.7 (https://www.anaconda.com/distribution/#download-section)
+- Install clustalW via; `conda install -c biobuilds clustalw`
+- Download this repository somewhere and unzip it, once done run the command; `jupyter notebook`
+- Select and open the `Pairwise_analysis.ipynb` script and change the `clustalw` command to `clustalw2`
+- Enter the appropriate file names into the script as stated below

+You should now have your results, ready for interpretation.

 ### Method
 - Place your proteins amino acid sequence into the latest 'Type_proteins_[MONTH]_[YEAR].faa' file
 - Open and run the commands within the 'Pairwise_analysis.ipynb' script